Table of Contents

 Did you recently buy a car?
 It’s really a blessing if you own a vehicle.
 However, if there is lien on your car, then most of the time in a day, this thought would certainly cross your mind.
 Not only this but it would also affect your auto insurance coverage.
 Therefore, if you need to completely own the rights and ownerships of your car you need to have to pay off that loan.
 Owning a car meaning; keeping in check all the aspects of your four wheeled ride.
+Whether you are learning how many axles there are in a car or even if it’s about searching for a best-looking car to drive.
+Now, let’s us get behind the wheels and look more closely at how this lien actually works.
+Moreover, how it impacts upon the ability to sell and buy a car.
+Here’s to understanding the financial institutions with respect to your car!

 What is Lien on a Car?

+It’s easy to just buy a vehicle and start driving it.
+However, their maintenance to registration you can never overlook the most technical side of your vehicle’s custody.
+Just like in the middle of the road, your car battery runs out and you have to take out the jumper cables to jumpstart your car.
 Just like your needs, and responsibilities, your automobile too has its necessary requirements you need to fulfil.
 Now, do you want to know what exactly puts you’re car on a lien?
 So, it works this way; when a lien is placed on a vehicle, the lien holder, typically your auto loan lender, becomes legally entitled to the car until the loan balance is settled.
 If your vehicle has a lien, you must pay off your loan before selling it because the title cannot be changed until the debt is satisfied.
+Let’s take a look at who actually holds the title of lien on your car.

 Who Holds the Lien on a Car?